Viktor503/Bmi-calculator-with-kivy/README.md

 # Bmi-calculator-with-kivy
-This project is a BMI calulator that is made with the kivy python module
+This project is a BMI calulator that was made with the kivy python module